Summary for Decision-Makers

 2. Quantum Computing: Unlocking the Next Tier of Problem-Solving

 Quantum computing has long been considered “bleeding edge” — too abstract, too experimental.
-But in 2025, its early business applications are starting to materialize, particularly in sectors that demand high-performance computing: pharmaceuticals, finance, logistics, and cybersecurity.
+But in 2026, its early business applications are moving closer to real-world relevance, particularly in sectors that demand high-performance computing: pharmaceuticals, finance, logistics, and cybersecurity.

 Why it matters to SMEs (yes, even now):